A tool to optimize reaction conditions for restriction enzyme digests of DNA

 Python tool to optimize reaction conditions for restriction enzyme digests of DNA

 This tools lets you search for a suitable buffer for a simultaneous digest of DNA using an arbitrary number of enzymes.
-It calculates the amount of enzymes needed (in units) and takes into account the duration of the restriction digest (based on the NEB data on enzyme survival and time saver qualification).
-It’s a very crude first attempt, but it’s going to improve slowly according to how much time we have.
+It calculates the amount of enzymes needed (in units) and takes into account the duration of the restriction digest (based on the NEB data on enzyme survival in a reaction).
+It’s a very crude first attempt (and crashes immediately when you submit some wrongly formated data, inclu- ding capitalization), but it’s going to improve slowly according to how much time we have.
 Planned are also GUI interfaces for Linux, macOS and Windows.

 - Enzyme name(s)

-- How long are you going to incubate the reaction (in hours)? (optional, default 1 hour)
+- How long are you going to incubate the reaction (hours)?

-- How much DNA do you want to cut (in µg)? (optional, default 1 µg)
+- How much DNA do you want to cut (microgram)?

 - Possible buffers in the order of suitability (or the result “simultaneous digest not recommended”)